Fake: Those who worked from 1990-2020 are not entitled for Rs 1.20 lakh

 India

-New Delhi, May 14: A message is in circulation stating those who have worked from 1990-2020 are entitled get Rs 1.20 lakh from the government.
+New Delhi, May 14: A message is in circulation stating those who have worked from 1990-2020 are entitled to get Rs 1.20 lakh from the government.

 The message says workers who have worked between from 1990-2020 have the right to get Rs 1.20 lakh from the Ministry of Labour and Employment.
-The message also has a url asking users to click on it to check if their name is in the list.
+The message also has a URL asking users to click on it to check if their name is in the list.

 Fake Twitter handle of Gilgit-Baltistan, Ladakh UT India surfaces

 This is a fake message.
 There is no such entitlement and the government has not made any such announcement.
-Please do not click on such urls.
+Please do not click on such URLs.